Breast Reconstruction & Breast Implants Nashville, TN

 The most common natural flap procedures use tissue from the back, abdomen, buttocks or thighs.
 In some procedures, part or all of a muscle needs to be taken to provide blood flow to the flap tissue.
 This may cause weakness in that area of the body and limit certain physical or athletic activities.
 If you are active, discuss this risk with your board certified plastic surgeon in Nashville, TN.

-Breast reconstruction in Nashville, TN, can help restore your natural shape and appearance following a mastectomy.
+Breast reconstruction in Nashville (Belle Meade), TN, can help restore your natural shape and appearance following a mastectomy.
 It is important to consider all available options to decide what is right for you and what works with your treatment plan.
-If you would like more information on breast reconstruction and breast implants, contact The Cosmetic Surgery and Skin Center, today!
+If you would like more information on breast reconstruction and breast implants, contact Garza Plastic Surgery, today!